Michael Kors returns to New York Fashion Week with urban romance | ExBulletin

 Michael Kors returns to New York Fashion Week with urban romance

-NEW YORK Love and romance were the dream threads that united Michael Kors’ Spring / Summer 2022 collection, shown in Central Park in a show that highlighted the forced intimacy of the pandemic and the optimism of love in New York City. .
+NEW YORK (AP) Love and romance were the dream threads that united Michael Kors’ Spring / Summer 2022 collection, shown in Central Park in a show that underscored the forced intimacy of the pandemic and the optimism of the love in New York Cit

+NEW YORK (AP) Love and romance were the dream threads that united Michael Kors’ Spring / Summer 2022 collection, shown in Central Park in a show that underscored the forced intimacy of the pandemic and the optimism of the love in New York.

 Kendall Jenner opened the runway on Friday in a sleek and timeless black pencil skirt with a skinny leather belt tied around the waist and a simple bra.
 Other looks included an oversized fuzzy pink sweater with a wide turtleneck, a modernized circular skirt, a monochrome check blazer and a mini skirt, with each piece embodying romantic silhouettes and fabrics in a sophisticated and charming way.